How to make gazpacho – a Spaniard’s guide

 Gazpacho recipes varies from region to region (as well from home to home) but the main ingredient is usually tomatoes, followed by cucumbers.

-Related: the complete guide to alcohol-free beverages in Spain
+Related: The complete guide to alcohol-free beverages in Spain

 Ingredients to make gazpacho andaluz